DHTMLX/scheduler-docs/data/howtostart_ruby.md

 from the package to the directory *vendor/assets/stylesheets/* of your project.

-You should get something like following:
+The result should be like this:

 <img src="ruby_unpack_styles.png">